kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 Conversation Notes:
 - If no conversation choices are specified, spamming will work (this chooses all 1 options).
 - A ... indicates a break in the conversation, such as changing who you're talking to or having to talk to the NPC again
-- A * indicates a variable answer, such as in reciting the Sith Code.
+- An X indicates a variable answer, such as in reciting the Sith Code.
-- A #* indicates a Persuade check that may fail.
 - A #xY indicates repeat that option Y times, as in Gadon Thek's first conversation.

 **Jump to a Section:**